xitop/edzed/docs/filters.rst

     from an ``InitAsync``.
 The block may be specified by name.

-  If a block configured to be initialized with the help of :class:`InitAsync` is also receiving update events from an external system a race condition might occur when the update happens to arrive before the initialization event.
+  If a block configured to be initialized with the help of :class:`InitAsync` is also receiving update events from an external system, a race condition might occur when the update happens to arrive before the initialization event.

   In such case we want to disallow the initialization event to overwrite